PoisotLab/ms_network_prediction/manuscript.md

 ecological networks using next-generation sequencing data [@Bohan2017NexGlo], and network inference from presence-absence data [@Sander2017EcoNet].

-![A conceptual roadmap highlighting key areas for the prediction of ecological networks.
-Starting with the input of data from multiple sources, followed by a modelling framework for ecological networks and the landscape, which are then ultimately combined to allow for the prediction of spatially explicit networks.](figures/conceptual_v2.png){#fig:conceptual}

 # A Primer on Predictive Network Ecology